 If you're inclined to dig deeper into math behind backpropagation, please check out this playlist from 3Blue1Brown (aka Grant Sanderson) a mathematician and YouTuber of phenomal teaching ability.
 He can make the most abstract concepts feel comfortable.

 - In ANN.train() add a call to the back_prop() method.
 (We'll write this next.)
-Pass it the sensitivity of the error to output of the last layer's error, de_dy.
+Pass it de_dy. the sensitivity of the error to output of the final layer's output.